Gamma-ray burst

 Flashes of gamma rays from distant galaxies

-In gamma-ray astronomy, gamma-ray bursts (GRBs) are extremely energetic explosions that have been observed in distant galaxies.
-They are the brightest and most energetic electromagnetic events known to occur in the universe.
+In gamma-ray astronomy, gamma-ray bursts (GRBs) are immensely energetic explosions that have been observed in distant galaxies.
+They are the most energetic and luminous electromagnetic events since the Big Bang.
 Bursts can last from ten milliseconds to several hours.
 After an initial flash of gamma rays, a longer-lived "afterglow" is usually emitted at longer wavelengths.

 Read on Wikipedia License Image-Source